The PEO offers 3 interactive, curriculum-aligned video conference programs for students in Years 3 to 12.

 Our video conference programs are:

-- Delivered using a range of online platforms including Zoom, Microsoft Teams and Webex.
+- Delivered using a range of online platforms including Zoom and Microsoft Teams.

 To connect with us, all participants need is a laptop/tablet with a functioning camera and microphone as well as the relevant app.
 Contact us to discuss any alternative connection methods.